StockNews.com Begins Coverage on Allied Healthcare Products (NASDAQ:AHPI)

-StockNews.com began coverage on shares of Allied Healthcare Products (NASDAQ:AHPI – Get Rating) in a research note issued to investors on Thursday.
+StockNews.com started coverage on shares of Allied Healthcare Products (NASDAQ:AHPI – Get Rating) in a report released on Friday morning.
 The firm issued a sell rating on the medical equipment provider’s stock.

-Allied Healthcare Products (NASDAQ:AHPI – Get Rating) last released its quarterly earnings data on Friday, October 7th.
+Allied Healthcare Products (NASDAQ:AHPI – Get Rating) last issued its quarterly earnings data on Friday, October 7th.
 The medical equipment provider reported ($0.48) earnings per share (EPS) for the quarter.
-Allied Healthcare Products had a negative return on equity of 70.44% and a negative net margin of 19.82%.
-The company had revenue of $6.02 million for the quarter.
+The business had revenue of $6.02 million for the quarter.
+Allied Healthcare Products had a negative net margin of 19.82% and a negative return on equity of 70.44%.

 Institutional Inflows and Outflows